Britney Spears' Ex-Husband Jason Alexander Arrested After Trespassing Her Wedding Venue - E! Online

 Just hours before Britney is expected to marry fiancé Sam Asghari on June 9, her ex-husband Jason Alexander appeared to crash her wedding venue without an invitation.

-In an Instagram Live that was screen-recorded by fans, Jason was spotted filming as he arrived at the scene where Britney was expected to say "I do."
+In an Instagram Live that was screen-recorded by fans, Jason filmed as he arrived at the scene where Britney is expected to say "I do."

-"I'm her first husband," he's overheard telling a worker at the venue.
+"I'm her first husband," he was overheard telling a worker at the venue.
 "I'm here to crash the wedding because nobody is here except Sam.
 Where the f--k is the family?"

 Jason proceeded to film as he appeared to intrude on various areas of the venue.
 "So here's inside scoop of the bulls--t wedding," he said before staffers approached him.
 "Don't put your hands on me."